prometheus/docs/content/docs/querying/basics.md

 * **string**
 * **scalar** - simple numeric floating point value
-* **instant vector** - vector of multiple timeseries, containing a single sample for each timeseries, with all samples sharing the same (instant) timestamp
+* **instant vector** - vector of multiple time series, containing a single sample for each time series, with all samples sharing the same (instant) timestamp
-* **range vector** - vector of multiple timeseries, containing a range of data points over time for each timeseries
+* **range vector** - vector of multiple time series, containing a range of data points over time for each time series

 Depending on the use-case (e.g. when graphing vs. displaying the output of an expression), only some of these types are legal as the result from a